Definition:

 Description:

-Predictive Analysis uses patterns found in historical and transactional data to identify future risks and opportunities.
+Predictive analytics uses patterns found in historical and transactional data to identify future risks and opportunities.
 It employs a variety of techniques, including statistical modeling, machine learning, and data mining, to analyze current and historical facts and make predictions about future events or unknown behaviors.

 Main components: